trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

    Minimum Angle     29.38249259     89.99827897     72.80049710     40.00000000     90.00000000     90.00000000
    Maximum Angle     90.00132784    156.98701188    109.63478104     90.00000000    135.00000000     90.00000000
        Area Sign      1.00000000      1.00000000      1.00000000      1.00000000      1.00000000      1.00000000

+ Boundary Error Quality:
+                   Boundary Name    Max L2 Error    Max H1 Error Outer Boundary  7.75495247E-06  3.51290592E-03
 ```
 Note, the circular region indicating the refinement center is removed from the plot when the mesh is generated.
+The addition of a targeted refinement region also reduced the maximum $L^2$ and $H^1$ errors of the new mesh.

 ![final_blob](https://user-images.githubusercontent.com/25242486/174747066-a804bf1d-508a-480d-bde3-47687b402604.png)